chphuttipan/fip-cat-case-series-webapp/README.md

-# Name of Streamlit App

-The efficacy of molnupiravir in cat with effusive form of feline infectious peritonitis
+# The efficacy of molnupiravir in cat with effusive form of feline infectious peritonitis

-## Demo App
-Webapp create by streamlit contain details of
+## Webapp create by streamlit contain details of
 1. Total case numbers
 2. Median dosage of drug
 3. Median body weight of cat in the series